master-hax/compose-wireguard-deluge/README.md

 a multi-container Docker application to run [Deluge](https://hub.docker.com/r/linuxserver/deluge) behind a [Wireguard](https://hub.docker.com/r/linuxserver/wireguard) client

 > [!WARNING]
-> due to a docker limitation, some network traffic can escape before wireguard connects. to fix this, you should move the wireguard container **to a separate compose file**
+> due to a docker limitation, some network traffic can escape before wireguard connects. to fix this, you should move the wireguard container **to a separate compose file**.
+See https://github.com/linuxserver/docker-wireguard/issues/139 for more info.

 ## how to set it up